eiko03/post-board/README.md

-Example of a fullstack app using Vue.js, Express and MongoDB.
+api using  Express and MongoDB.

 ## Quick Start